Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Preliminaries

-We show that the LU factorization of $I - P$ and of $I - P^T$ exists when P is a stochastic matrix.
+We show that an LU factorization of $I - P$ and of $I - P^T$ exists when $P$ is a stochastic matrix, such that the last diagonal element of the resulting upper factorization is zero.
 As already noted this was shown to be true for a doubly stochastic matrix.
-To determine the determinant of the objective we need to compute the LU factorization of a matrix and this result implies no pivoting is required.
+Since $I - P$ is singular, this result implies that we can dispense with the term $(\frac{1}{N} e e^T)$, and require only the determinant of the sparse leading principle submatrix of $I - P$.

 A stochastic matrix may have either rows or columns that sum to unity.
-In forming the LU factorization it is common to assume row interchanges rather than column interchanges.
+In forming the LU factorization, it is common to assume row interchanges rather than column interchanges.
 This is just convention and there is no advantage to doing it one way or the other.
-However, for sparse matrices the manner the sparse elements are stored does matter when performing the LU factorization.
-Since when forming such matrices it is assumed that row interchanges will be done that impacts how best to store the sparse matrix in compact form.
-In the proof we assume row interchanges may be made and this causes us to prefer to assume that $P$ has unit columns.
+However, for sparse matrices the manner in which the few elements are stored does matter when performing the LU factorization.
+Since, when forming such matrices, it is assumed that row interchanges will be done, this has an impact on how best to store the sparse matrix in compact form.
+Note also that the original problem could be posed with an objective with replaced by $I - P^T$.
+In the proof we assume row interchanges may be made, and this causes us to prefer to assume that $P$ has unit columns.
 The converse result for unit rows follows immediately from this result.

-\begin{definition} A matrix $A$ is said to have property $S_c$ if \begin{enumerate} \item[] $A_{i,i} \ge 0$ for $\forall$ $i$
+\begin{definition} A $n\times n$ matrix $A$ is said to have property $S_c$ if \begin{enumerate} \item[] $A_{i,i} \ge 0$ for $\forall$ $i$,

-\item[] $A_{i,j} \le 0$ for $\forall$ $i \ne j$
+\item[] $A_{i,j} \le 0$ for $\forall$ $i \ne j$,

 \item[] $ A^T e = 0$.

 \end{enumerate}

 \end{definition}